Samsung/tizen-docs/docs/application/tizen-studio/native-tools/batt-historian.md

 ### Compare Bug Reports

-The battery Historian also allows comparative analysis of two bug reports.
+The Battery Historian also allows comparative analysis of two bug reports.
 The analysis can be viewed in the graphs that highlights the key differences in the battery-related metrics.

 It also helps you to compare and contrast the metrics for battery consumption, and explains differences or similarities for any two key battery metrics of the Tizen device.